msv-lab/angelix/README.md

 # Angelix #

-Semantics-based automated program repair tool for C programs.
+Semantics-based [automated program repair](http://automated-program-repair.org) tool for C programs.
 Angelix fixes bugs manifested by failing test cases and searches for the minimal change in order to preserve the original source code.
 Powered by KLEE symbolic execution engine and Z3 SMT solver.

 ## Installation ##

 Angelix is distrubuted in source code form and pre-installed in VirtualBox image.
-The VirtualBox image also contains ICSE'16 evaluation scripts and results.
+The VirtualBox image also contains Angelix ICSE'16 and SemFix ICSE'13 evaluation results.

 ### Option 1: VirtualBox image ###